dockware/docs/development/debugging.md

 **Enable Xdebug in your client**

-**Eanble Xdebug in Chrome**
+**Enable Xdebug in Chrome**

-Enable Xdebug in your chrome extension by clicking on the option "Debug".
+Enable Xdebug in your Chrome extension by clicking on the option "Debug".
 Now start your XDebug listener in your IDE and start debugging.

 ![enable Xdebug in Google Chrome](../.gitbook/assets/xdebug-enable-in-chrome.png)

-**Eanble Xdebug in API clients**
+**Enable Xdebug in API clients**

-You might want to debug your API requests or other requets in clients without the Xdebug Helper Tool.
+You might want to debug your API requests or other requests in clients without the Xdebug Helper Tool.
 In this case you can simply append _`XDEBUG_SESSION_START=PHPSTORM`_ as a get parameter to your Url and it will also debug this request.

 **Toggling Xdebug**